On today’s date in 1958, the Montréal Canadiens beat the NHL All-Stars 6-3 in the 12th National Hockey League (NHL) All-Star Game.

 Held at the Montréal Forum, the game saw the Canadiens finish victorious with the Richard brothers leading the way.
 Captain Joseph Henri Maurice “Rocket” Richard scored the first and last goals of the game while his brother Joseph Henri Richard scored the winning goal and added two assists.

-Earlier in 1958, the Canadiens appeared in the Stanley Cup Finals for the eighth consecutive year.
-They eventually beat the Boston Bruins in six games for their third Stanley Cup in a row—and the 10th in team history.
+Earlier that year, the Canadiens appeared in the Stanley Cup Finals for the eighth consecutive year.
+They eventually beat the Boston Bruins in six games for their third Stanley Cup in a row and the 10th in team history.
 Richard led the playoff goal-scoring race with 11 goals.

 FOUR-COIN CANADIENS SET